sgor24/Linux-Configurations/README.md

 # Linux-Configurations
-Linux Box
-Linux configuration files to provide easy system changes to kernels, system files and software Provide a source code repository to quickly set up any linux distribution without hours of configuraion Provide fixes to common configuration/compilation errors Develop security machine-learning software to limit  vulnerabilities
+Linux configuration files to provide easy development of system changes to kernels, system files, software,source code, and other linux software